 Traditional building materials are of course susceptible to ageing and deterioration effects.
-RSS always recommends that a proactive, whole-life approach to repair and maintenance work should be adopted.
+Copmah Inspections always recommend that a proactive, whole-life approach to repair and maintenance work should be adopted.
 Short-term repair solutions often lead to costly and disruptive re-visits which have a negative effect on the long-term productivity and sustainability of a site.

 For example, the range of deterioration modes of reinforced concrete is both varied and complex.
 Fault diagnosis, and the specification of whole-life remedial work, in reinforced concrete is therefore a highly specialised area.

 In the case of structural steelwork, corrosion induced deterioration, in the humid conditions often found in the chemical processing environment, accelerates quickly.
 What at first appears as a minor maintenance issue is often deferred until a later unknown date.
 Corrosion rust deposits build up over time and can mask a serious loss of load carrying capacity of structural elements.